 A recent study assessing cardiovascular risk in treated hypertensive men found that the control of systolic blood pressure was more important for overall survival, with diastolic blood pressure having little value for predicting future cardiovascular risk.

-There are several causes of diastolic high blood pressure, with a diastolic reading of greater than 90mmHg and above considered high.
+There are several causes of high diastolic blood pressure, with a diastolic reading of greater than 90mmHg and above considered high.
 The following are some of the most common high diastolic blood pressure causes.

 This type refers to a state of high blood pressure that is not attributed to a known disease cause, such as stiff or hardened blood vessels.
 It is believed that primary hypertension manifests due to a combination of genes and environmental factors, with many common genetic variants being responsible for its development having been identified.
 Having isolated diastolic hypertension is primarily seen in young adults and is not seen to be attributed to any particular cause, but may be due to endocrine hormone imbalances or inappropriate contraction of tiny blood vessel wall muscles.